dlang/DIPs/docs/process-authoring.md

 Allow two to three weeks for discussion before proceeding.
 The feedback should inform your decision to continue and assist in preparing a robust initial draft.

-## Step 2 - Point of Contact and Notifying the DIP Manager
+## Step 2 - Notify the DIP Manager

-If proceeding, appoint a Point of Contact (POC).
-For single authors, the author is the POC.
-For multiple authors, choose one among yourselves.

-The POC will handle forum postings, communication with the DIP manager, and other necessary interactions.
-Notify the DIP manager at social@dlang.org that DIP development is underway.
+If you decide to move forward, please notify the DIP manager via social@dlang.org of your intent.
+The DIP manager will ensure that the language maintainers have provided initial feedback in the idea forum.
+Their feedback may impact your decision to move forward.
+For example, you might choose not to spend time on a DIP if their feedback is negative.

 ## Step 3 - Fork the DIP Repository